polymec/polymec-dev/docs/style_guide.rst

-* Since 1999, C has had many scientific programming features previously available only in Fortran, such as dynamically-allocated multidimensional arrays and complex numbers (neither of which is available in the C++ core language).
+* Since 1999, C has had many scientific programming features previously available only in Fortran, such as dynamically-allocated multidimensional arrays and complex numbers.
+Neither of these features is available in the C++ core language.

 * C is the common "hub" for several high-level and low-level programming languages.
 Python, Ruby, C++, and Fortran all have standard mechanisms